nianswe/ci_project1/README.md

 - Background image behind navigation bar, footer and the content in the pages, makes a visiable effect when content is little transparent.

-- Booking schedule in booking form macke it easy to choose from and to dates you will stay
+- Booking schedule in booking form make it easy to choose from and to dates customer will stay.

 - Information with description about your stay and photos what you can do in the area.